Actionable messages in Outlook and Office 365 Groups

-Actionable messages via email: expense approval scenario
+Actionable messages via email: group membership request approval scenario

 Adele Vance and her team use Trello as their task management system.
 Adele has configured the Trello connector in her account, and will receive granular notifications as activity occurs in the Trello boards she is interested in.

 Shiva, in Adele's team, creates a new Trello card in the "Hiring" board.
 He needs the latest job postings to be published.
-Adele receives an actionable message that tells here all about the new card and the task it represents: who created it, in which list, what the due date is, and more.
+Adele receives an actionable message that tells her all about the new card and the task it represents: who created it, in which list, what the due date is, and more.